Adapalene: Pregnancy & lactation

-Use of topical adapalene in pregnancy has not been well studied, but has a theoretical risk of retinoid embryopathy.
+Use of topical adapalene in pregnancy has not been well studied but has a theoretical risk of retinoid embryopathy.
 Thus far, there is no evidence that the cream causes problems in the baby if used during pregnancy.
-Use is at the consumer's own risk.

 Topical adapalene has poor systemic absorption and results in low blood levels (less than 0.025 mcg/L) even after long term use, suggesting that there is low risk of harm for a nursing infant.
-However, it is recommended that the topical medication should not be applied to the nipple or any other area that may come into direct contact with the infant's skin.

 Interactions

 Adapalene has been shown to enhance the efficacy of topical clindamycin, although adverse effects are also increased.
 Application of adapalene gel to the skin 3–5 minutes before application of clindamycin enhances penetration of clindamycin into the skin, which may enhance the overall efficacy of the treatment as compared to clindamycin alone.

 Pharmacology

 Unlike the retinoid tretinoin (Retin-A), adapalene has also been shown to retain its efficacy when applied at the same time as benzoyl peroxide due to its more stable chemical structure.
 Furthermore, photodegradation of the molecule is less of a concern in comparison to tretinoin and tazarotene.